Katsevich-Lab/sceptre2-manuscript/README.md

 This repository contains code to reproduce all analyses reported in the paper “Robust differential expression testing for single-cell CRISPR screens at low multiplicty of infection” by Barry et al. 2023.
-This document provides instructions for reproducing the analyses.

 <!-- Data documentation is available [here](https://github.com/Katsevich-Lab/sceptre2-manuscript/blob/main/docs/data_doc.pdf). -->